wojtekmach/acme_bank/README.md

 Acme Bank is an example project to explore and experiment with building modular and maintainable Elixir/Phoenix applications.

 The "platform" is built as an Elixir umbrella project - a collection of smaller and independent OTP applications.

 See README of each application to learn more about what it does.
+Most apps contain a "wishlist" of features that might makes sense for that app.
+The idea is not to implement these features but to show how each particular app can grow in complexity and thus how important it is to keep it separate.

 ## Apps